BrightEdge has released 8 new industry vertical research reports, which you can download free now. The first 8 industries covered are:

 Here is a quick preview from each of the reports:

 2018 worldwide ecommerce sales are expected to top $2.8 trillion in 2018 with $653 billion expected in the US, according to Statista.

-Ecommerce providers need to manage the buyer’s journey and the full customer experience to be successful.
+Ecommerce providers need to manage the buyer’s journey and the full customer experience to be successful to develop good bounce rates.
 For commerce providers that also have retail presence, customer journey requires both physical and digital elements to maximize potential.